juice49/StylusModularScale/readme.md

 The ratio to use for scaling.
 Must be either a string matching one of the predefined ratios, or a formula for a custom ratio.

+### Unit

+The unit to use for type.
+Any CSS font size unit permitted.

 ### Configuration

 I recommend wrapping the mixin to include your base values.
 This means you only have to pass in a base font size and ratio once.
 The setup looks like this: